 “Authoritativeness” Are other sites citing your content as a valuable source of info?

 * It used to just be E.A.T., which was more fun to say… Google added “Experience” in 2022.
 That update emphasized the importance of both practical experience and expertise in content evaluation, especially for Your Money or Your Life (YMYL) topics. ↓

 Your Money or Your Life!

-Your E.A.T. is even more important when it comes to pages and sites that deal with “happiness, health, or wealth”.
-This content includes various medical health, safety and financial info.
-We have several healthcare clients so we can attest that Google takes this seriously.
+Your (E.) E.A.T. is even more important when it comes to pages and sites that deal with “happiness, health, or wealth”.
+This content includes various medical, health, safety and financial info.
+We’ve worked with several healthcare clients so we can attest that Google takes this seriously.

 What’s Your Score?